GreeningLab/HydDB/README.md

 awk 'NR>1{split($2,arr,/\|/); print $1, arr[3]}' output_hits.tsv | sed '1i query_id\tclosest_hydrogenase_group' > output_hyd_classification.tsv
 ```

-This repository provides a simple bash script to run diamond blastp and the subsequent awk step in one go.
+This repository also provides a simple bash script to run diamond blastp and the subsequent awk step in one go.
 Make sure that 1) `diamond` has been installed and is 2) added to your `PATH`, and that 3) the `.dmnd` database of HydDB sequences has been is setup.
 Then run:

 ```bash
 ./hydclassify.sh [YOUR_QUERY.faa]